-- He may need some time to resolve credit problems so he can qualify for a traditional mortgage.
+- Time to qualify for a mortgage: They may need some time to resolve credit problems so they can qualify for a traditional mortgage.

-- He needs time to save up a down payment and he doesn't want to lose the home in the meantime.
+- Time to save for a down payment: They may need time to save up a down payment, and they don't want to lose the home in the meantime.

-- His lease is already as long as the landlord will agree to and he wants the option to buy rather than have to move again.
+- Don't have to move when the lease ends: Their lease is already as long as the landlord will agree to, and they want the option to buy rather than have to move again.

-- He has already invested substantially in the property via repairs and improvements.
+- Personal investment: They have already invested substantially in the property via repairs and improvements.
 Often, the value of this work can be applied to down payments or against the purchase price.

 Lease purchase arrangements can benefit owners of rental properties as well.

-- The up-front option payment can increase the return on investment, and it stays with the owner even if the tenant does not purchase the property.
+- Increased return on investment: The upfront option payment can increase the return on investment, and it stays with the owner even if the tenant does not purchase the property.

-- The owner can lock in a reasonable price for the home in advance.
+- Locked-in sale price: The owner can lock in a reasonable price for the home in advance.

-- Offering a lease purchase option can attract responsible tenants interested in long-term occupancy.
+- Attracts responsible tenants: Offering a lease purchase option can attract responsible tenants who are interested in long-term occupancy.

-- If the tenant thinks he may end up owning the home, he might be more inclined to keep it in good condition throughout the lease period.
+- Keeps home in good condition: If the tenant thinks they may end up owning the home, they might be more inclined to keep it in good condition throughout the lease period.